niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 As a first attempt, we may simply take all Old Babylonian lexical lists from [DCCLT][], extract the full vocabulary and compare that vocabulary to the inventory of words (lemmas) in [ETCSL][].
 In this approach we are not concerned with word frequencies - the issue simply is: is this particular word (lemma) attested in literary texts (in [ETCSL][]), in (Old Babylonian) lexical texts, or in both.

 In order to do so we read the  [ETCSL][] and the [DCCLT][] datasets into Pandas DataFrames.
-The first step is to create a field `lemma` by adding Citation Form, Guide Word, and Part of Speech in the format **du[build]V/t**, or **lugal[king]N**.
+The first step is to create a field `lemma` by adding Citation Form and Guide Word in the format **du[build]**, or **lugal[king]**.
 Next, we restrict the [DCCLT][] dataset to only Old Babylonian documents.
 We read the `catalogue.json` file from the `dcclt.zip` and isolate the text ID numbers that have the value "Old Babylonian" in the field `period`.
 From both datasets we eliminate words that are not in Sumerian (e.g. Akkadian glosses).
 Finally we extract the new `lemma` field from both datasets and reduce them to their unique elements with the `set()` function: a `set` in Python is an unordered list of unique elements.

 From the two sets, which we call `etcsl_words_s` and `lexical_words_s` we eliminate all words that have not been lemmatized (unknown words or broken words).
 We will see in the next section that we will need unlemmatized words in a slightly more sophisticated analysis - but not here.
 Collections of unique elements can be visualized in a Venn diagram, that shows the two sets as two partly overlapping circles.
 The intersection of the two sets represents the overlap.
 This is done with the function `venn2` from the `matplotlib_venn` package, which allows us to select colors and define captions.
 The result looks like this: